Rabbid76/graphics-snippets/documentation/issue_texture.md

 [getting a region from texture atlas with opengl using soil](https://stackoverflow.com/questions/46983464/getting-a-region-from-texture-atlas-with-opengl-using-soil/46987206#46987206), [C++] [Fixed Function]

 Texture coordinates map the vertices (points) of the geometry to a point in the texture image.
-Thereby it is specified which part of the texture is placed on an specific part of the geometry  and together with the texture parameters (see [`glTexParameter`][1]) it specifies how the geometry  is wrapped by the texture.<br/>
+Thereby it is specified which part of the texture is placed on an specific part of the geometry  and together with the texture parameters (see [`glTexParameter`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glTexParameter.xhtml)) it specifies how the geometry  is wrapped by the texture.
 In general, the lower left point of the texture is addressed by the texture coordinate (0, 0) and the upper right point of the texture is addressed by (1, 1).

 ---